Supporting career development

 What is the EXPLORE Immersion?

-The EXPLORE Immersion is four weeks of dedicated time to: (1) learn the foundations of scholarship in academic medicine and (2) gain knowledge and skills in a student’s chosen pathway.
-All MD students will participate in the Inquiry Curriculum during the mornings of the EXPLORE Immersion and then will break off to participate in pathway-specific curricula in the afternoons.
-The Inquiry Curriculum will prepare students to be responsible and impactful scholars in any of the four pathways.
-The EXPLORE Immersion also sets aside time for students to network with potential project or research mentors and develop a project plan.
+The EXPLORE Immersion entails four weeks of dedicated time to: (1) learn the foundations of scholarship in academic medicine, (2) gain knowledge and skills in a student’s chosen pathway, and (3) work on a project of your choosing with a WashU faculty mentor.
+All MD students participate in the Inquiry Curriculum and then break off to participate in pathway-specific curricula in the afternoons.
+The Inquiry Curriculum prepares students to be responsible and impactful scholars in any of the four pathways.
+The EXPLORE Immersion also sets aside time for students to network with potential project or research mentors, develop a project plan, and work on their projects.

-During Phase 2, the clinical clerkships, students will have the opportunity to participate in the pathways as much or as little as desired, as long as clerkship engagement and performance is not jeopardized.
-The EXPLORE Pathways will each offer pathway-specific opportunities for networking and for learning.
+During Phase 2, the clinical clerkships, students have the opportunity to participate in the pathways as much or as little as desired, as long as clerkship engagement and performance is not jeopardized.
+The EXPLORE Pathways each offer pathway-specific opportunities for networking and for learning.
 In addition, students may participate in voluntary research or project-work during this time.
 Many students will work with their mentor during this stage to plan project work to be done in Phase 3.
-A few students will have the option of deferring clerkships to do biomedical research during Phase 2.
+A few students choose to defer clerkships to focus on project work for 16 weeks during Phase 2.

 Phase 3 offers the most flexibility for EXPLORE activities.
-Students may pursue up to 16 weeks of scholarly project time.
-Students may also participate in EXPLORE electives during Phase 3, which will enhance their knowledge and skills in the 4 pathways.
-For those students who wish to pursue them during phase 3, scholarly accomplishments will be recognized with EXPLORE distinctions.
-Motivated students may elect to take additional time during phase 3 for dual-degree or the yearlong research programs.
+Students may choose to dedicate significant time to their scholarly project.
+For those students who wish to pursue them during phase 3, scholarly accomplishments can be recognized with EXPLORE distinctions.
+Motivated students may elect to take additional time during phase 3 for dual-degree or the year-long research programs.